 Last time you talked to writers, and I want you to do so again.
 Talk to those of us who are writers (or those of us who aspire to serve the church as writers) about calling.
 Most Christian writers it seems, write to self-express, not from a conscious conviction that God has called them to write — certainly not in a formal sense of calling to ministry like pastors.
 So speak to writers.
 How would I know if God is calling me to this work?

-God’s calling in the New Testament is mainly our calling out of darkness into light.
+God’s calling in the New Testament is mainly our calling out of darkness into light (1 Peter 2:9).
 You know that.
 Lots of people know that.
 It is mainly our calling in conversion.
 So when we talk about calling, that is the way the New Testament mainly talks about it.

 So let me illustrate the emergence of this calling through levels of impulse to write that many of us pass through.
 It is good to write for the sake of discovery.
-We learn as we write and we write as we learn.
+We learn as we write, and we write as we learn.
 This process is good.
 It is one of the main reasons for keeping a journal, say, when you are younger or older — an idea notebook where you can work out your ideas and your thoughts.
 This impulse, however, is not yet God’s calling to write.
-That impulse is on you.
-You don’t know yet whether you have a divine calling to be a writer.
+If that impulse is on you, you don’t know yet whether you have a divine calling to be a writer.

 A divine calling to write is a calling from God, through God, and for God.
 Until the writing is for God, it is not a calling from God.
-So we move from truth discovery through writing to creative expression — through writing to the role of a servant in writing — which I described earlier like this: the impulse to instruct and awaken and delight and transform people into obedient worshipers of Christ.
-Instruct in the infinite expanse of truth, awaken to the glory of God radiant through all that he has made, delight with craftsmanship of poetry and diction and style and story, transform people into those who enjoy God with us and walk in a way that pleases God.
+So we move from truth discovery through writing, to creative expression through writing, to the role of a servant in writing — which I described earlier like this: the impulse to instruct and awaken and delight and transform people into obedient worshipers of Christ.
+Instruct in the infinite expanse of truth; awaken to the glory of God, radiant through all that he has made; delight with craftsmanship of poetry and diction and style and story; and transform people into those who enjoy God with us and walk in a way that pleases God.